50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 Social Media Addiction Warning Signs Checklist (2026)

-Research conducted by Pew Research Center and Centers of Disease Control and Prevention demonstrated that the long-term use of the digital world can affect sleep, mood and behavioral patterns among adolescents.
+Research conducted by Pew Research Center and Centers of Disease Control and Prevention shows that the long-term use of the digital world can affect sleep, mood and behavioral patterns among adolescents.

 The self-assessment checklist is used to determine potentially problematic social media habits.